God-SammY-lord/Reimann_Solvers_Numerical_methods/README.md

 The Final Project Report Named "Reimann_Problem_for_Certain_Hyperbolic_System" contains a detailed explanation.

-All the Tests and schemes are derived from the book "Riemann Solvers and Numerical Methods for Fluid Dynamics: A Practical Introduction" by "Eleuterio F. Toro ".
+All the Tests and schemes are derived from the book "Riemann Solvers and Numerical Methods for Fluid Dynamics: A Practical Introduction" by Eleuterio F. Toro.